MohammadKaifSaiyad/fullStackSem6/README.md

 # fullStackSem6
-This is a full stack project which is an Automated payroll system using gps and image capture
+This is a full stack project which is an inventory management system with maintenance.